Application for Educational Benefits form

 Frequently Asked Questions:

 Children in households participating in the Supplemental Nutrition Assistance Program (SNAP), Minnesota Family Investment Program (MFIP) or Food Distribution Program on Indian Reservations (FDPIR), and foster children can qualify for educational benefits without reporting household income.
 Enter a current case number on the Application for Education Benefits form.

-Also, children can get free or reduced-price school meals if their household income is within the maximum income shown for their household size on the instructions.
-Approval for school meal benefits is good for the school year.
+Also, children can receive Educational Benefits if their household income is within the maximum income shown for their household size on the instructions.
+Approval for Educational Benefits is good for the entire school year.

 How will I find out the status of my application?

 You will receive a letter in the mail with the status of your application.
 Please keep this letter for your records.
-If your student qualifies for free or reduced meals you may receive reduced fees for athletics, extracurricular activites, community programs, bussing, and other costs within Mounds View Schools.
+If your student qualifies for free or reduced Educational Benefits, you may receive reduced fees for athletics, extracurricular activites, community programs, bussing, and other costs within Mounds View Schools.

 May I apply if someone in my household is not a U.S. citizen?

 Yes.
-You or your children do not have to be U.S. citizens for your children to qualify for free or reduced-price meals.
+You or your children do not have to be U.S. citizens for your children to qualify for Educational Benefits.